Montana-Media-Arts/391-Mobile-InnovateHS-Spring2020/README.md

 # 391-Mobile-InnovateHS-Spring2020
-This is the application for Innovate HS
+This is the application for Innovate HS.